CitrineInformatics/citrine-python/docs/source/data_entry.rst

     dataset.register(ProcessSpec(...))

 Note that registration must be performed within the scope of a dataset: the dataset into which the objects are being written.
-The data model object collections that are defined with the project scope (such as `project.process_specs`) are read-only and will throw an error if their register method is called.
+The data model object collections that are defined with the team scope (such as `team.process_specs`) are read-only and will throw an error if their register method is called.

 If you are registering several objects at the same time, you can use the ``register_all`` method that is available via the same objects: